-USC-SCU is intended for system administrators responsible for upgrading, troubleshooting, and configuring the UCS C-Series server.
-As a system administrator, you can use it to view server inventory, update a server with the most recent system software, configure the BIOS boot order, configure a RAID volume on attached hard drives, install an operating system, perform interactive offline diagnostics and view server health and logs.
+UCS-SCU is intended for system administrators responsible for upgrading, troubleshooting, and configuring the UCS C-Series server.
+As a system administrator, you can use it to view server inventory, configure the BIOS boot order, configure a RAID volume on attached hard drives, install an operating system, perform interactive offline diagnostics and view server health and logs.